Internet Information Section- E-mail Virus Hoaxes, HTML Mail, etc

 Tom Peters is a musician, ham radio operator, (callsign N9QQB) and is active in his church: Trinity Community Church..
 His interests include all aspects of electronics, computers, music, and Irish dancing.

-His ham radio station is located at: 43° 7' 17.2" North by 88° 6' 28.9" West, at approximately 815' elevation, in grid square EN53wc.
+43° 7' 17.2" North by 88° 6' 28.9" West, at approximately 815' elevation, in grid square EN53wc.

 For an introduction to ham radio, browse the ARRL web site.
 Check it out- this is an exciting hobby and far easier to get into than it used to be.